taylor-SUNY-Poly/CS512_Info/README.md

 # CS 512 — Software Engineering
 ## Repository Guide & Sprint 1 Deliverables

-Welcome!
-This repository exists to **show students what “good” looks like**—clear, complete, and properly formatted deliverables for CS 512.
+This repository exists to **show students of CS 512 what “good” deliverables look like**.
+Emphasis should be placed on clear, complete, and properly formatted deliverables.
 Use it as a reference while preparing your own materials.

 ---